mohsenoid/trakt.tv/README.md

 The Android usual Log system is replaced with [Timber](https://github.com/JakeWharton/timber) contributed by Jake Wharton and avoid logging in release version.

 Used new SupportVector library in some icons cases for a better UI.

+Sample test cases are implemented by mockito, espresso, robolectric and mocking dagger.